Table of Contents

 Conversion vs. New-Build

-Building a new one is more expensive than upgrading an oil tanker to an FPSO.
+Building a new vessel is more expensive than upgrading an existing oil tanker into an FPSO.
+Oil tankers are existing structures that can be converted, which is much less costly than building from scratch.

 So, the cost depends on various equipment and systems you want on your vessel, like storage tanks.